AbraaoFilho223/MyCroMMerce/README.md

 - **Java 17** → Check with: `java -version`
 - **Maven 3.9+** → Check with: `mvn -version`
+- **Operating System:** **Linux is required** for full compatibility and Docker integration
+  - ⚠️ **Windows is not fully supported.** You can run services individually on Windows using:
+    ```bash
+    mvn spring-boot:run
+    ```
+    But full Docker Compose integration is designed for Linux environments.

-> 📝 You **do not need Docker or PostgreSQL** – everything runs with in-memory databases.
+> 📝 You **do not need PostgreSQL** – everything runs with an internal H2 database.
+Docker integration is included, but it is designed for Linux.

 ---